keithwill/TrieHard/README.md

 The string keys are converted to UTF8 bytes before they are stored and when retrieved.
 Performance is better when using the UTF8 specific search methods or when retrieving values.

-It can support any number of readers, but cannot be concurrently written to while reads are ongoing.
+It lives up to its name, as 0.1.3 this trie has a memory leak issue (related to memory management of native memory during search operations) and its use outside of experimentation is not recommended at this time.

 ### [Flat Trie](https://github.com/keithwill/TrieHard/tree/main/src/TrieHard.PrefixLookup/FlatTrie)
 This Trie backs all of the node data in arrays and takes advantage of lower allocation patterns similar to the Compact Trie, such as the usage of structs and array pooling.
 Additional Key data is stored with each node to optimize for read heavy workloads.
-Several APIs unique to this trie also exist (such as paginating through page data.
+Several APIs unique to this trie also exist (such as paginating through page data).

-It can support any number of readers, but cannot be concurrently written to while reads are ongoing.

 ### rm.Trie